Temporary changes to sexual health services

-If you have any symptoms or need to see someone about a sexual health issue, please call 01225 826855 from 9am to 1pm (Monday–Friday).
+If you have any symptoms or need to see someone about a sexual health issue or contraception, please call 01225 826855 from 9am to 1pm Monday–Thursday, and 9am to 12pm Friday.
 This is a call-back service.
 A Receptionist will take your details and a Health professional will then call you back.

 Community pharmacies are currently providing a restricted service due to the COVID-19 outbreak.
 Visit BSWCCG to see the latest pharmacy opening times.
 If you require urgent help, such as emergency hormonal contraception, please phone the pharmacy ahead of your visit to confirm their opening hours.

 General practices are currently providing a restricted service due to the COVID-19 outbreak.
 If you require urgent help, such as emergency hormonal contraception, further supplies of oral contraception (pills) and Depo Provera injections please phone your practice to get advice.

 Ran out of pills?
 Need emergency contraception?
 Or just looking for some advice?
 School Nurses are still available as always for sexual health advice.
 If you have your school nurse’s phone number give them a ring, if not phone the school nurse office on 01225 831666 between 9am–4pm.
 It is important to get help especially if emergency contraception is needed.

 FREE condoms are still available with your C-card, however please phone ahead before travelling to a service as they may be closed or have reduced service times.
 Please do not visit these services if you are experiencing any COVID-19 symptoms.